radeksulc/ibm-bai-workshop/README.md

 # Credits
 Paul Pacholski, Jeffrey Goodhue, Thomas Schulze, Swapnil Agrawal, Matthias Jung, Matthias Jung, Pierre Feillet and many other IBMers.

+Special thanks to Reinhold Engelbrech for logistic support.

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).